EithonNetwork/EithonFreeBuild/README.md

 ## Release history

+### 1.0.3 (2015-07-21)

+* CHANGE: Now sends an optional command when the user tries to fly in survival mode.

 ### 1.0.2 (2015-07-14)

 * BUG: Minor bug: "Survival mode is now active (freebuild is OFF)" appears two times